 Cost is an important consideration depending on the needs and wants of your departments.
 Large organisations that require big data technologies have found that the custom storage abilities of different systems make a huge difference to the efficiency of the Departments in terms of budgets.

-Data warehouses you will find often more expensive than data lakes, and this is because of the licensing and support that is involved when developing a schema.
-Since a data Lake can make use of low-cost commodities hardware, you will find that it often brings down the price of the overall usage of the software.
+Data warehouses are often more expensive than Data Lakes, and this is because of the licensing and support that is involved when developing a schema.
+Since a Data Lake can make use of low-cost commodity hardware, you will find that it often brings down the price of the overall usage of the software.
 This is because the data has not been structured and is merely being stored.
-The analytics component of the database warehouse is what makes it more expensive than its competitor.
+The analytics component of a database warehouse is what makes it more expensive than its competitor.